skip to main content

 • Abdominal or pelvic ultrasound may be performed.
 Ultrasound is a type of imaging exam that uses sound waves to create pictures of the inside of the abdomen and/or pelvis.

+Ultrasound is particularly useful in children and pregnant women because it does not use radiation.
 For information about ultrasound procedures performed on children, visit the Pediatric Abdominal Ultrasound page.

 For information on CT scans performed on children, visit the Pediatric CT page.